mrocklin/thesis/math-num-linalg-related-work.md

 However there are add-ons for Mathematica, notably xAct, which solve variations.  xAct\cite{xact} defines and reasons about tensor expressions in a purely abstract and geometrical (coordinate free) manner.
 This approach is in the same vein as SymPy.Matrix.Expressions but in a different application.

 Several treatments of matrix computations exist as libraries for Coq, an automated theorem prover.

+### Analysis

+Developers of numerical systems repeatedly encode parts of the mathematics behind their computations into their code.
+This results in several partial expressions of matrix algebra, each of which is inextricably tied to the numerical implementation.

+Surprisingly, no isolated treatment of matrix algebra has ever been implemented in a well known computer algebra system.
+While computer algebra systems implement explicit matrix computations they do not support the symbolic study of matrix computations themselves.
+Existing approaches are more relevant to the application of computer algebra, rather than the support of numerical computating.